 Zarya’s abilities have been altered in Overwatch 2 to make this tank hero stronger than ever.
-One of the most significant changes sees Zarya’s shields start their cooldown on use rather than when the bubble bursts., This has a huge impact in-game as she can protect herself and her teammates more often during pivotal moments.
+One of the most significant Overwatch 2 changes sees Zarya’s shields start their cooldown on use rather than when the bubble bursts.
+This has a huge impact in-game as she can protect herself and her teammates more often during pivotal moments.

 In addition to this, Zarya has improved stats on health and shields, and her kit has been given more range.
 The other big change to Zarya’s shields is that her bubbles have been split into charges.
-Now, she has two charges that are able to be used as she pleases.
+Now, she has two charges that she can use as she pleases.
 So, whether you want two charges for Zarya, two for one teammate, or multiple teammates, she’s got the choice to deploy them at any given time.
 This is particularly useful in the current meta where Junker Queen dominates, denying her a chance to self-heal using her axe swing.

-Sigma’s strengths vary depending on the map choice, but even at his worst, this tank is capable of protecting his team with large, durable shields.
+Sigma’s strengths vary depending on the map choice, but even at his worst, this tank is capable of protecting his team with large, durable shields and inflicting rapid damage.
 Small maps with tight corridors play to Sigma’s abilities, forcing the opposing team to deal with his lethal attacks.
 He’s also capable of holding down sections on each map, but only if you play with patience.
-Sporting an improved health total and a new combo which deals over 200 damage, Sigma can effective as a damage dealer in the right hands.
+Sporting an improved health total and versatile attacks, Sigma can be effective as a damage dealer in the right hands.